The grass is always greener, etc., etc.

 I once bought a printer with a direct drive hot end design and then read online that the smart thing to do would be to convert to a Bowden configuration.
 The lighter gantry was supposed to make it print faster, improve print quality, etc. But after spending hours taking apart the hot end and then 40+ hours tuning the slicer profile, the printer didn't print any faster, but now I had a different set of print quality problems.

 It's called the Ikea Effect: people are more attached to products that required effort to build than to merely buying a product that did what they wanted in the first place.
-There's no clear winner in the Bowden vs. Direct Drive competition; after all, Prusa, one of the leading sellers of direct drive 3D printers, made their latest model a Bowden.
+There's no clear winner in the Bowden vs. Direct Drive competition; after all, Prusa, one of the leading sellers of direct drive 3D printers, sells a Bowden extruder printer.
 And many high-end 3D printers use a Bowden configuration.

-Despite the apparent convenience of buying the printer that's designed the way you want in the first place, there is an undoubted allure to tinkering.
-At 3D UP Fitters, we want to support the DIY printer modification enthusiast along with the library that wants to stick an acrylic box over a stock printer.
+Despite the convenience of buying the printer that's designed the way you want in the first place, there is an undoubted allure to tinkering.
+At 3D UPFitters we want to support the DIY printer modification enthusiast along with the school or library that just wants to stick an acrylic box over a stock printer.
 There are other modifications as well out there, including dry boxes, reinforcement bars, elongation kits, etc.

 Since 99% of our customers have stock configurations, we design the enclosures to fit the stock printer model with few modifications.
 So if you've modified your printer, you'll want to drop us a line so we can recommend the best way to accommodate your setup in an enclosure.

 These are the easiest to support in a 3D printer enclosure.
 Since with a Bowden design, the filament feed enters at a fixed point; the user only has to drill a single hole, which is also the most convenient approach for adding a dry box.
 Most of the time, customers can handle this themselves, although we can make custom modifications as required.
 (Drilling a hole in acrylic does require care to avoid cracks.)